emicklei/hazana/README.md

 The [hazana-stackdriver-monitoring](https://github.com/emicklei/hazana-stackdriver-monitoring) project offers a tool to send the results of a loadtest to a Google Stackdriver account.
 The metrics from the load test are sent as custom metrics to Stackdriver Monitoring.
 The report itself is sent as a log entry to Stackdriver Logging.

+## Graph visualization

+The [hazana-report-visualizer](https://github.com/robertalpha/hazana-report-visualizer) is a tool that produces a diagram served by a local webapp that visualizes a set of reports.
+It parses the JSON documents to collect the data points.

 © 2017, [ernestmicklei.com](http://ernestmicklei.com).
 Apache v2 License.
 Contributions welcome.